MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/storage/Get-StorageSubSystem.md

 ```

 ### -UniqueId
-Gets the StorageSubsystem with the specified UniqueID value.
+Gets the StorageSubSystem with the specified UniqueID value.

 ```yaml
 Type: String[]